Tony Yeboah: Post-playing career

 On 3 November 2008, he was appointed as the new chairman of the newly promoted Ghana Premier League club Berekum Chelsea.

 Personal life

 Yeboah entered Germany with a passport which stated his year of birth as 1964.
 He later modified this to 1966, explaining that he had used the pretend 1964 birth year to gain early access to senior football in Ghana when he was only 17 years old.

-Yeboah along with his cousin former Mainz player Michael Osei runs an international sports agency called Anthony Yeboah Sportpromotion and owns a chain of hotels in Ghana (Accra, Kumasi) called Yegoala.
-He is married and has two children.
+Yeboah and his cousin, former Mainz player Michael Osei, ran an international sports agency called Anthony Yeboah Sportpromotion and owned a chain of hotels in Ghana (Accra, Kumasi) called Yegoala.
+Yeboah is married and has two children.

 His nephews, Kelvin and Obed Yeboah, are also professional footballers.